Samreay/Samreay/_posts/reviews/2022-04-15-primal_hunter.md

 goodreads: https://www.goodreads.com/en/book/show/60111529-the-primal-hunter
 loc: 'reviews/hunter/'
 permalink: /reviews/hunter
+tags: [in-progress, system-apocalypse, litRPG]
+sentence: "On just another average day, Jake finds himself in a forest filled with monsters, dangers, and opportunity..."
 ---

 I'm just going to come out and say it.
 If you've read *Defiance of the Fall* and enjoyed it, you will love *The Primal Hunter*.
 It has a similar premise, similar (minimal) base-building and progression, but with better characters and less deus ex machina.